CT 110

 Freeway plans

 A Route 110 freeway?
 Yes, if the Tri-State Transportation Commission had its way.
-The Commission in the early 1960s proposed a new east-west expressway through mid-Fairfield County, from Route 8 in Derby to US 7 in Ridgefield, then connecting with a proposed NY 35 expressway over the state line.
+The Commission in 1966 proposed a new east-west expressway through mid-Fairfield County, from Route 8 in Derby to US 7 in Ridgefield, then connecting with a proposed NY 35 expressway over the state line.
 The proposed but unbuilt expressway might also have carried the 34 or 35 numbering.

 Extension to Route 25